fbpx

 Business Process Management Life Cycle

-A business process is a set of activities, tasks and events performed by systems and people to achieve a business goal.
-Business process improvement is a process of documenting, analysing and updating the business process for enhanced results.
+A business process is a set of activities, tasks, and events performed by systems and people to achieve a business goal.
+Business process improvement is a process of documenting, analyzing, and updating the business process for enhanced results.
 Commissioning a process involves several steps ranging from the ideation of the process through the building and continuous improvement of the process – this is typically referred to as the business process life-cycle of a process.

 Business Process Life Cycle Process

 • Execution: Carry out processes identified and designed in the previous step.
 This can be done manually or using automation.
 A pilot implementation may precede a full rollout to ensure any issues are resolved at the pilot level.
-The practice of implementing business processes through the use of automation is termed as Business Process Automation (BPA).
+The practice of implementing business processes through the use of automation is termed Business Process Automation (BPA).

 • Management: Management mainly includes monitoring.
 Measuring the efficiency of the process, implementing changes accordingly, and reviewing the overall performance enables businesses to remove bottlenecks from the system.